-- Make security great again.
+Make security great again

 role-based access control;

-- compliance with the required healthcare regulations;
+compliance with the required healthcare regulations;

 files archiving, etc.

 Successful collaboration in a medical organization is of high importance.
 To provide healthcare enterprises with seamless and productive functioning, software companies have started upgrading their DM systems’ functionality.
 For example, Alfresco offers its full-fledged ECM with a great set of collaborative tools (smart folders, version tracking, discussion threads, etc.) that can significantly accelerate the internal processes of the whole medical organization.

-Similar to AI, RPA (robotic process automation) greatly speeds up and simplifies workflow related processes and document management in general.
+Similar to AI, RPA (robotic process automation) greatly speeds up and simplifies workflow-related processes and document management in general.
 The most prominent thing about RPA is that it can track and replicate human work with documents decreasing the time spent by personnel on various monotonous activities.

 Our experience in healthcare document management system development and implementation

-The real-life example can be the only way to understand the actual advantage of such software integration to the healthcare organization.
+A real-life example can be the only way to understand the actual advantage of such software integration to the healthcare organization.
 Hence, continue reading this section, and you will learn more about the Aimprosoft approach to DMS development.

 Our fruitful cooperation with the customer resulted in 3 successive releases of the product.
 Each subsequent version of the customer’s document management software for medical records was developed to modify and enhance the functionality of its predecessor.
 Thus, let’s take a look at the evolution of our DM system: